KamranAzeem/docker-to-kubernetes/Minikube-on-Windows.md

 First, lets delete the existing nginx service , and create a new one as `type:LoadBalancer`.

 ```
+demouser@windows-10-pro-demo MINGW64 ~
-[kamran@kworkhorse ~]$ kubectl delete service nginx
+$ kubectl delete service nginx
 service/nginx deleted
 ```

 ```
+demouser@windows-10-pro-demo MINGW64 ~
-[kamran@kworkhorse ~]$ kubectl expose deployment nginx --type=LoadBalancer --port 80
+$ kubectl expose deployment nginx --type=LoadBalancer --port 80
 service/nginx exposed

+demouser@windows-10-pro-demo MINGW64 ~
-[kamran@kworkhorse ~]$ kubectl get svc
+$ kubectl get svc
 NAME         TYPE           CLUSTER-IP      EXTERNAL-IP   PORT(S)        AGE
 kubernetes   ClusterIP      10.96.0.1       <none>        443/TCP        4d21h
 nginx        LoadBalancer   10.106.130.70   <pending>     80:32185/TCP   4s
-[kamran@kworkhorse ~]$
 ```

 Notice that the `EXTERNAL-IP` is in `<pending>` state.

 MiniKube's LoadBalancer is activated when we run `minikube tunnel` command.
 As soon as the internal loadbalancer comes up, the service gets an EXTERNAL-IP address.

 Remember that `minikube tunnel` command needs to run in a separate terminal, and it will ask you `sudo` password.
-This is because `minikube tunnel` runs as a process, and creates an additional network route on your work computer, so that all traffic destined to `10.96.0.0/12` network is sent to `192.168.39.174` - which is the IP address of the minikube VM.
+This is because `minikube tunnel` runs as a process, and creates an additional network route on your work computer, so that all traffic destined to `10.96.0.0/12` network is sent to `192.168.241.250` - which is the IP address of the minikube VM.

 Here is the output of the `minikube tunnel` command:
 ```
+demouser@windows-10-pro-demo MINGW64 ~
-[kamran@kworkhorse ~]$ minikube tunnel
+$ minikube tunnel
-[sudo] password for kamran:
 Status:
 	machine: minikube
 	pid: 75840
-	route: 10.96.0.0/12 -> 192.168.39.174
+	route: 10.96.0.0/12 -> 192.168.241.250
 	minikube: Running
 	services: [nginx]
     errors: